 and many other special interests you might imagine.

 Still, where in Turkey is it ok to avoid booking a guide?

-If you are planning a scenic ride itinerary, such as driving along the Black Sea coast from Sinop all the way to the Georgia border, that is fine.
+If you are planning a scenic ride itinerary, such as driving along the Black Sea coast from Sinop to the Georgia border, that is fine.
 The same applies to the nice ride and the Mediterranean coast, but don’t miss out on the important notes of driving in Turkey.

-Without a tour guide, you will still miss the important stuff en route, but that is the end of the world if your first wish is to drive.
+Without a tour guide, you will still miss the important stuff en route, but that is not the end of the world if your first wish is to drive.

 Why do people prefer self-guided tours, then?

 There are two possibilities: either they had a bad experience and don’t want to risk it again, or they think the opposite of what we explained above.
-While we operate only on private tours, we offer small group tours as well.
+While we operate only on private tours, we also offer small group tours.
 Unlike the overcrowded buses and hordes of tourists, we operate only on private tours with a certain level of service quality to ensure that you get a personalized experience.
 Gone are the times of boring tours jam-packed with tourists.
-So, invest in your valuable time and book your expert-guided trip to Turkey!
+So, invest your valuable time and book your expert-guided trip to Turkey!

-At Made in Turkey Tours, we connect you with amazing, authentic, personalized tours unique to each destination.
+At Made in Turkey Tours, we connect you with exceptional, authentic, personalized tours unique to each destination.
 We love our guests and want to do everything in our endowment to seal our all-time service quality of a safe and delightful tour.
 Next time you are thinking about planning a self-guided tour of Turkey, try booking one of our guided tours instead.
 Sit back, sip that Turkish Raki, and enjoy everything your perfect trip offers!